-Planning a garden
+Planning a Garden for Veggies

 First of all, what kind of space do you have to plant a garden?
 Do you have a large patch of backyard?
 Maybe it’s a small space on your rooftop or something even simpler such as planters or pots.
 No matter what, it’s best to start small if you’re a beginner so you don’t get overwhelmed with taking care of too many plants.